-Iridopteridaleans were early fern-like/horsetail-like plants, which had complex anatomy, but no laminate leaves.
+Iridopteridales was erected by Stein (1982) based on anatomical characters of permineralized axes.
+They were early fern-like/horsetail-like plants, which had complex anatomy, but no laminate leaves.
 The branches came off in a whorled pattern with recurved stem tips.
 The combination of morphological and anatomical features suggests that this group may have given rise to the ferns and horsetails.
-The plants of this group are potentially intermediate between Early Devonian basal euphyllophytes (Kenrick and Crane 1997) and the more complex Late Devonian/Mississippian major groups, for example, sphenopsids and ferns (Arnold 1940; Skog and Banks 1973; Stein et al. 1984; Berry and Stein 2000).
+The plants of this group are potentially intermediate between Early Devonian basal euphyllophytes (Kenrick and Crane, 1997) and the more complex Late Devonian/Mississippian major groups, for example, sphenopsids and ferns (Arnold, 1940; Skog and Banks, 1973; Stein et al., 1984; Berry & Stein, 2000).

-Most known Middle Devonian iridopteridaleans come from Laurentia (North America, Svalbard)
+Most iridopterids are Middle Devonian and come from Laurentia (North America, Svalbard)

 Xylem is mesarch

-Metaxylem tracheids large in the central part of primary xylem ribs; smaller at periphery
+Metaxylem tracheids are large in the central part of the primary xylem ribs; smaller at the periphery

 Vascular supplies to both the appendages and the lateral branches are provided by a single xylem rib and originate as a single trace